RiverArchitect/RA_wiki/wiki/SHArC.md

 	+ row `2` indicates the date units (i.e., `B2 = "(CFS)"` or `B2 = "(CMS)"), and
 	+ mean daily flows must be entered from row `3` onward (i.e., dates in the format `B3 = 59.3` or `B4 = 79`).

-The resulting *Time series - Aquatic Ambiance Area* will be produced in `SHArC/SHArea/CONDITION_QvsA_FILI_time.xlsx` that contains the following diagram:
+The resulting *Time series - Physical Habitat Area* will be produced in `SHArC/SHArea/CONDITION_QvsA_FILI_time.xlsx` that contains the following diagram:

 ![hefish](https://github.com/RiverArchitect/Media/raw/master/images/RA_QvsA_time.png)